 To assess the potential for adverse health effects to troops the following assumptions were made about dose and duration: All U.S. personnel at this location were expected to remain at this site for approximately 1 year.
 A conservative (protective) assumption is that personnel routinely consumed less than 5L/day of non-drinking water for up to 365 days (1-year).
 It is further assumed that control measures and/or personal protective equipment were not used.
-A single untreated water sample from 6 October 2007 was evaluated for this health risk assessment.
-No chemicals were detected at levels above the short or long-term MEGs.
+A total of one disinfected bulk water (Non-Drinking) sample from 23 July 2008 was available for this health risk assessment.
+No chemicals were detected at levels above the short or long-term MEGs in the one sample that was available for review.